rainlanguage/rain-sdk/docs/classes/humanfriendlyread.md

 The generator of human friendly readable source.

-Parse an State/Script to a more human readable form, making easier to understand.
-This form allow to the users read exactly what the Script is made for, like the conditions, values used, etc. Also, anyone can learn to write their own scripts if use the Human Form to see the output for each combination that they made.
+Parse an StateConfig/Script to a more human readable form, making easier to understand.
+This form allows users read exactly what the Script will do, like the conditions, values used, etc. Also, anyone can learn to write their own scripts if use the Human Form to see the output for each combination that they made.

 If you find an issue or you want to propose a better way to show a specific script or opcodes, please feel to do it on: https://github.com/beehive-innovation/rain-sdk/issues